 Research

-Research in Ye Lab is aiming to integrate analytical chemistry, organic chemistry and nanotechnology to build activatable multimodality molecular imaging probes for real-time and non-invasive detection of biologically relevant molecules both in cells and in living animals.
-Guided by the imaging, we are aiming to provide approach for better diagnosis and treatment of diseases (e.g, cancers, Inflammation).
+Research in Ye Lab is aiming to integrate Analytical Chemistry, Chemical Biology and Nanotechnology to build activatable multimodality molecular probes for non-invasive imaging of biomolecules and pathological processes in vivo.
+Guided by the imaging, we are aiming to provide tool for better diagnosis and treatment of diseases (e.g, cancers, Inflammation).
 We are now working on three major projects:

 Activatable probes, where the imaging signal can be switched "on" from an "off" state in response to a specific molecular target, allow for signal amplification and/or specific retention at the site of interaction to produce enhanced imaging contrast.
 Activatable probes are generally characterized by improved sensitivity and specificity,which are advantageous for non-invasive and real-time detection of biomolecules in vivo by molecular imaging.
-The major project in our lab is aiming to develop novel strategy capable of building activatable probes for in vivo applications.(Nat.
+The major project in our lab is aiming to develop activatable multimodal imaging probes with combined sensitivity and spatial resolution for in vivo applications.(Nat.
 Chem.
 2014, 6, 519; Sci.
 Bull.
 2016, 61, 1672 (Reviews))

-Multimodality molecular imaging is now emerging as a powerful tool for both biomedical research and clinical diagnosis.
-By utiltzing the strengths of combinatorial modalities, it provides a hybrid imaging platform with superior results in term of sensitivity, specificity, temporal and spatial solution.We are working on accurate sensing and real-time imaging of different biologically relevant molecules (e.g., Caspase, MMPs, GSH, H2S) both in live cell and in vivo using multimodality probes and imaging technology.(Angew.
+Multimodal molecular imaging is now emerging as a powerful tool for both biomedical research and clinical diagnosis.
+By utiltzing the strengths of combinatorial modalities, it provides a hybrid imaging platform with superior results in term of sensitivity, specificity, temporal and spatial solution.We are working on accurate sensing and real-time imaging of different biologically relevant molecules (e.g., Caspase, MMPs, GSH, H2S, ALP, β-amyloid) in vivo using multimodal probes and imaging technology.(Angew.
 Chem.
 Int.
 Ed.
 2019, 58, 4886; ACS Nano 2016, 10, 10075)

 Multimodality Molecular Imaging